turingschool-examples/task_manager_rails/README.md

 At this point, we have an application that will allow us to visit a home page, see a list of tasks, add a task, and see a specific task.
 We have covered the Create and Read portions of CRUD.
 Now, let's add some functionality to be able to Update existing tasks.

-This updateing will be very similar to creating new tasks.
+This updating will be very similar to creating new tasks.
 At a high level, we will need to:

   * Create a button to edit a specific task
   * Create a route that will GET us an edit form
     * Add the action and views for this route
   * Create a route that will PATCH a specific task based on form input
     * Add the action that will accomplish this update and redirect the user

 ### Add an Edit Button to the Show Page

 To make our user experience as smooth as possible, let's create a link to 'Edit' a specific task - similar to the link we created to add a new task.